gregwebs/hamlet.js/README.md

 This is similar in concept to HAML.
 However, HAML abandons html syntax without justification.
 If we just apply significant white-space and a few other html-compatible shortcuts to regular HTML, we can get the benefit without the drawback.
 Designers that have used the Haskell version of Hamlet have really liked it.

+I created this with client-side templating in mind, but it works server side with node.js

 # Synatx

 ``` html